-17. | Subscriber Flow - Details

-The example below shows the details of the first flow (Phone) in the list in Step 16.
+Step Description 19.
+Subscriber Flow - Details The example below shows the details of the first flow (Phone) in the list in Step 18.
 Unlike the server flow, parameters such as Topology Hiding Profile and Routing Profile are defined within the subscriber flow itself.
 For the server traffic, these parameters were not defined in the flow but were defined in the server configuration.

 This flow will match traffic from the remote Avaya 9600 Series IP Telephones since the URI Group field is set to 96xx (Step 7) and the Signaling Interface field is set to Phone (Step 5) in the Criteria section.
-Media traffic will use Media Interface - Phone.
-The End Point Policy Group used is 96xx (Step 14).
-The Routing Profile used is Avaya (Step 18).
+Media traffic will use Media Interface - Phone (Step 6).
+The End Point Policy Group used is 96xxx (Step 16).
+The Phone Interworking Profile used is AvayaRemote (Step 14).
+The Routing Profile used is Avaya (Step 20).